 My PhD thesis now exhausted publication-wise, I am currently focusing on three strands of research: race and ethnicity in media and communication, pedagogies of social justice and cultural democracy and race equality and cultural democracy.
 These research interests are broadly linked to three key dimensions of my role as an academic: 1) research (extending knowledge within my discipline) 2) education (teaching), and 3) professional practice.

 Cultural democracy, a recurring theme in my research, is a conceptual framework developed in the US more than a decade ago, surprisingly unfamiliar and underexplored on this side of the Atlantic.
 However, I plan to change that by advancing understanding through research based on its application in practice.
-After setting up the Cultural Democracy Network in May, shortly after being awarded a small grant from the Grants Academy to develop partnerships with UK-based institutions, I was invited to deliver a guest lecture on cultural democracy to 14 journalists at Research Fortnight’s London offices.
+Shortly after being awarded a small grant from my university to develop partnerships with UK-based institutions, I was invited to deliver a guest lecture on cultural democracy to 14 journalists at Research Fortnight’s London offices.

 Two of my current research projects represent research papers based on consultancy projects completed this past year.
-The first is a journal article I am co-authoring with Prof Kevin Hylton called Culturally Democratic Voices: Enhancing Race Equality Through Minority Staff Experiences, which we plan to submit to Race, Ethnicity and Education.
+The first is a research paper: Culturally Democratic Voices: Enhancing Race Equality Through Minority Staff Experiences.
+The second is a research paper around social justice pedagogy based on a conference presentation at the IAFOR International Conference on Education taking place in Hawaii in January.

 I have a book chapter coming out in September being published by Verlag Springer called Race, Racism and Resistance In British Academia, which I presented at the Surviving in a White Institution symposium at Leeds University in May, organised by the Critical Race and Ethnicities Network.

-Finally, I am co-editor of a book project with Dr Shirley Tate, an Associate Professor in sociology at Leeds University, which is a collection of autoethnographies called Hear Us: Women Academics of Colour: Surviving and Thriving in British Academia, which we plan to publish next Autumn.
+Finally, I am co-editor of a book project with Dr Shirley Anne Tate1, an Associate Professor in sociology at Leeds University, which is a collection of autoethnographies called Inside the Ivory Tower: Narratives of Women of Colour Surviving and Thriving in British Academia, which we plan to publish next Autumn.
 It is a project I developed for the Black Sister Network at Black British Academics.

 It has been a busy and productive year as an early career researcher, and in terms of my plans for the year ahead, this will be focused on the completion of work in progress, developing a funding bid and turning my attention to new areas of research.

 In terms of the 5-year research plan I started out with, I discarded it within the first three months!
-I prefer to work with a yearly plan as I have found that in practice, the research culture and environment is too fluid, dynamic and constantly changing to plan specific publications so far in advance.
+I prefer to work with a yearly plan as I have found that in practice, the research culture and environment is too fluid and dynamic to plan specific publications so far in advance.

 However, it is still a useful exercise post PhD to prompt thinking about the areas of research to focus on and the types of research projects to undertake.
-I have a target for publications and funding bids I aim to complete by 2019 – just before REF2020, so forward planning helps to ensure I stay on track!
+I have a target for publications and funding bids so forward planning helps to ensure I stay on track!